Great National Science Week ARTS stories up for grabs now around Australia

 More on these below and visit ScienceWeek.net.au/events to find more stories in your area.

-Scientists, performers, experts and event organisers are available for interview throughout National Science Week.
-Read on for contact details for each event, or call:
+Scientists, experts, performers and event organisers are available for interview throughout National Science Week.

 Individual event details and media contacts

 A play written by ChatGPT – West Melbourne, VIC